Data Privacy Services

 New York Stop Hacks and Improve Electronic Data Security (SHIELD) Act

-- Requires any organization who collect NY residents’ personal data to implement a data security program providing reasonable safeguards to protect that data.
+The SHIELD Act strengthened New York’s breach notification law.
+Organizations who collect New York residents’ personal data must implement a data security program that provide reasonable safeguards to protect personal data.

 New York Department of Financial Services (NY DFS Cybersecurity Regulations)